Start Exploring Keyword Ideas

 SEO Specialist at BrightBrain

 Creating high-quality content and making technical optimizations is merely one piece of the SEO puzzle.
-The missing piece?
+That missing layer is off-page SEO: the signals created outside your website that help search engines and users evaluate your authority.

-Without an effective off-page SEO strategy, sites are likely to be buried down the SERPs, creating a no-traffic-no-sales case for a business.
+Without an effective off-page SEO strategy, sites are likely to be buried in the SERPs, creating a no-traffic-no-sales case for a business.

 What is Off-page SEO?

-Off-page SEO or, less frequently, off-site SEO, is a set of activities performed outside of a website to influence its ranking in organic search results.
+Off-page SEO — sometimes called off-site SEO — is a set of activities performed outside of a website to support its visibility and authority in organic search results.

-It involves establishing trustworthiness and authoritativeness for a site in the eyes of search engines like Google.
+It involves establishing trustworthiness and credibility for a site in the eyes of search engines like Google and in the perception of users across the web.

 On-page SEO vs. Off-page SEO